If you’re debating staying in Schull in Cork, you’ve landed in the right place.

 Just back from Mizen Head, you can find the pretty Barleycove Beach.
 The sandy beach has Blue Flag status and is the perfect place to spend some time paddling in the clear water.

 You can reach the beach via a boardwalk which crosses over a river estuary.
-There is a lifeguard service there for most of the year, with a hotel located right near the beach as well.
+There is a lifeguard service there for most of the summer, with a hotel located right near the beach as well.

 The beach is backed by sand dunes, which were formed by a tidal wave which swept through the area after the Lisbon earthquake in 1755.
 The dunes are now designated a Special Area of Conservation for the animals that call the area home.